President’s Leadership Team Report February 3 and 10, 2021

 Distribution of Instructional Materials pick-up for BIO-60

-PLT reviewed and approved the request presented by Dean Blair and Life Sciences faculty to host a
+PLT reviewed and approved the request presented by Dean Blair and Life Sciences faculty

 distribution event on Friday, February 19 from 10am to noon.